agraef/midizap/README.md

 # Advanced Features

-This section covers some functionality which is a bit more complicated and used less frequently than the basic features discussed in previous sections, but will come in handy in some situations.
-Specifically, we'll discuss *MIDI feedback*, which is needed to properly implement bidirectional communication with some controllers, as well as a special kind of data translations which helps implement some types of feedback, and also has its uses in "normal" processing.
+This section covers functionality which is used less often than the basic features discussed in previous sections, but helps solve some of the issues arising in more advanced uses cases.
+We start out with a brief account on *MIDI feedback*, which is needed to properly implement bidirectional communication with some controllers.
+This often involves inputs which cannot be handled with the simple kinds of translations we've seen so far, so we introduce a more versatile kind of data translation, called *mod translations*, to deal with these.
+We also discuss some further uses of mod translations, including a simple macro-like facility which comes in handy if basic programming capabilities are needed.

 ## MIDI Feedback